-During a special inspection, LRHA generally will inspect only those deficiencies that were reported; however, the inspector may record any additional HQS deficiencies that are observed and may require the responsible party to make the necessary repairs.
+During a special inspection, LRHA generally will inspect only those deficiencies that were reported.
+However, the inspector will record any additional NSPIRE deficiencies that are observed and will require the responsible party to make the necessary repairs.

-If the biennial inspection has been scheduled or is due within 90 days of the date the special inspection is scheduled, LRHA may elect to conduct a full inspection.
+If the annual/biennial inspection has been scheduled or is due within 90 calendar days of the date the special inspection is scheduled, LRHA may elect to conduct a full annual/biennial inspection.